sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO figure out why TSFEM crashes on post-save (keyword email: Andy).

-TODO when regaining focus on the post editor, Focus runs all the "45 second" scans at once.
-	-> Let's test it at 0.1s and see if it spams and lags out the computer.

 TODO when visiting the Extension Manager page, the notice notifyer isn't counted down
 	-> Can this even be fixed?
 Maybe only when counting down to 0.
 		-> Though, this issue could actually help users understand that the notifyer badge is for notifications...